 During this first stage, HR should officially notify your IT department of the departing employee so they can initiate the IT offboarding process.

-Some specific offboarding tasks include identifying the employee’s final working day, the IT assets you need to retrieve, and what platforms/internal systems they have access to.
+Some specific offboarding tasks include identifying the employee’s final working day, the IT assets you need to retrieve, and what platforms/internal systems they have access to, so there’s no lingering access.

 2. Revoke Software and System Access